 Matcha has one particular type of antioxidant – the catechin EGCG – that is unique to green teas and makes it both a powerful cancer and brain protector.
 Extra bonus, the EGCGs in Matcha tea far surpass those in regular green tea.
 This is due to the way it is prepared – in a normal brew of green tea, you drink the water and leave behind all the nutrient dense leaves.
 In the way Matcha is prepared, the entire leaf is ground into a powder, so you don’t miss out on any of the goodies.

 These catechin’s also have another superpower: they help you slim down!
-Studies have shown that those who consume green tea extract high in catechins are able to reduce their body fat and waist circumference, as well as lower their cholesterol, making for a happy heart .
+Studies have shown that those who consume green tea extract high in catechins are able to reduce their body fat and waist circumference, as well as lower their cholesterol .

 Quieten the Mind